Noah-Huppert/system-config/docs/design.md

 # Overview
 The tool defines 4 primitives which are used to configure a system:

-- Modules Group
+- Module Groups
 - Modules
 - Actions
 - Configuration

 Different parts of the system are configured by *modules*.
 Similar modules are organized into *module groups*.
 Modules use *actions* to change the state of the system.
 Modules also accept *configuration*.

+Each of these primitives provide automatic documentation.
+When combined the documentation from these primitives create a documentation page detailing the steps used to set up a system.

 # Operating Systems
 [Arch Linux](http://archlinux.org/) is the only linux distribution supported at this time.

 The tool has the concept of actions which allow support for other operating systems to be added.

+# Automatic Documentation
+The tool automatically generates a documentation site detailing how the system will be set up.

+Module groups will be used to organize related modules in a sidebar.
+Modules will each have their own page.
+On this page a short description of what the module does is present.
+Along with a description of what each action the module calls does.

 # Modules
 A module has 2 steps: